pulumi/docs/content/blog/day-2-kubernetes-migrating-eks-nodegroups-with-zero-downtime/index.md

 ## Summary

-In this post we stood up an EKS cluster with a couple of node groups, and an `echoserver` and NGINX workload.
+In this post, we stood up an EKS cluster with a couple of node groups, and an `echoserver` and NGINX workload.
 We then created a new, updated node group and migrated NGINX over to it.

-We acheived this node group migration with zero downtime to our apps during load testing and decommissioning of the original node group.
+We achieved this node group migration with zero downtime to our apps during load testing and decommissioning of the original node group.

 <img style="max-width:none; height: 350px; width: 850px;" src="eks-migration.gif"/>